HOME NEWS BLOG

 Technology demos and impressive journal publications are flying by at a dizzying rate these days.
 However, as an industry insider, I recommend maintaining a healthy dose of skepticism about the claimed results datasets the video demonstrations you see.
 Often what is being presented is the best possible performance.
 In some cases, what is being shown is actually a performance they hope to soon have which in fact does not yet exist.
 When this is done, we often call it a Wizard of Oz'ed demonstration.
 Presenting an aspirational version of what you soon hope to have is oddly close to down right lying.

 After graduate school my highest paid opportunity came from a major robotics research institute.
-My first year there, we began preparing for a VIP demo which we spent most of year preparing for.
+My first year there, we began preparing for a VIP demo which we spent most of the year working on.
 The entire company got less and less sleep as the demonstration approached.
-Demo day came and went and we each showed our tech demos to the VIPs.
+Demo day came and we each showed our tech demos to the VIPs.
 They were sufficiently impressed and our funding cycle continued, but each year there was another one or two demos to put together.
 One thing was for sure, the demos always portrayed an aspirational version of the technology we were developing and the largely non-technical VIPs went away thinking the technology was far more advanced than it actually was.

-I will say this R&D cycle removed almost 100% of our ability to do real research.
+This R&D cycle removed almost 100% of our ability to do real research.
 But the phenomenon of misrepresenting the state of your technology to impress investors is a strong driving force for graduate students and companies alike.

 © 2024

-expert curated independent news
+expert curated independent technology news